All Episodes

 Be enraged and vigilant and ready for action.

-Largely because we have a corrupt media which refuses to tell the truth about anybody.
+And now they have succeeded, largely because we have a corrupt media which refuses to tell the truth about anybody.

-They lie about conservatives and they cover and promote Democrats, liberals, and their programs.
+They lie about conservatives, and they cover and promote Democrats, liberals, and their programs.

 The American people, when informed, make the right decisions.